 Emerson has been active with its inorganic expansion strategy globally and in the latest deal acquired UK-based Groveley Detection Ltd three months ago.

 (Edited by Joby Puthuparampil Johnson)

 Virgo Engineers Ltd. is engaged in manufacturing and selling of automated and manually operated quarter turn valves.
 Its products include virgo ball valves, vintrol, engineered valve solutions (EVS) and tritork.
 It caters to power generation, oil and gas, gasification, refining, mining, synfuels, chemical, pulp and paper, semiconductor, petrochemical, food and beverage and miscellaneous specialties.
 The firm investments in sophisticated manufacturing facilities in Italy, India, United States of America (USA) and Germany.
 The company was founded in 1986 and is based in Pune, Maharashtra.
 Virgo Engineers Ltd. has been merged with Virgo Valves and Controls Ltd.

 Tano India Advisors Pvt.
 Ltd. is a private equity investment firm.
+It invests for growth capital and expansion stage companies operating in India and China.
 It seeks to invest in healthcare, telecom, manufacturing, engineering and automobile sectors operating in India and China.
 The company was founded in the year 2004 and is based in Mumbai, India with additional offices in California, United States, Mauritius, Shanghai, China, Hong Kong and Taipei, Taiwan.

 - Exclusive: Tano to invest in drugmaker Windlas

 - Asia Alternatives may invest up to $270M from its new fund-of-funds in India